codekitchensd/2016-05-26-geometric-book-covers/README.md

 ### Book Cover Examples

 A handful of covers have been implemented in the Examples directory.
+These can serve as inspiration for how to write a program "in the style" of a book cover.

 ## Book Cover Exercise